Practical information

 Dogs

 Dogs are welcome in the open air-museum, but you are not allowed to bring your dog into the buildings.
+Assistance dogs are allowed everywhere at the museum.
+Dogs should be kept on a lead and we request that you pick up after your dog.

 In the summer season there are gracing animals in the open air-museum, some of them with kids.
 Thank you for showing consideration for the animals!